HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 But He must establish His ownership by judgment and war against evil spirits, just as we must establish our inheritance by judgment and war against evil spirits.

-And the armies which were in heaven followed him upon white horses, clothed in fine linen, white and clean.
+And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses.
 (Revelation 19:14)

 We believe that these armies are the believers who attain the first resurrection.
 They are “caught up” to be ever “with the Lord” (I Thessalonians 4:14-17) so they may fight by His side as He drives all wickedness from the earth.